kk-digital/kcg-ml-sd1p4/PROMPTS_GA.md

   --mutation_percent_genes 0.05
 ```

-If you encounter an error like this: "ImportError: libGL.so.1: cannot open shared object file: No such file or directory," you can resolve it by executing the following command:
+If you encounter an error like this: "ImportError: libGL.so.1: cannot open shared object file: No such file or directory"
+you can resolve it by executing the following command:

     apt-get install libgl1-mesa-glx